-General Market Overview
+2017 General Market Overview

-The absence of major catastrophe losses (which typically stabilise reinsurance rates or drive rates higher) during 2015, together with the continued influx of new capacity from capital markets, have contributed to increased pricing competition within the global property catastrophe reinsurance market.
-However, reinsurance rate decreases have not been uniform across the market, and the rate observed at January 2016 have shown to be less severe than the previous year.
-In the Manager's opinion the softening rate of decline is directly attributable to the prevailing influence and acceptance of analytical pricing considerations that disciplined the market over this period.
+The increase in 2016 regional insured market loss activity, the largest since 2012, is anticipated to provide moderate pricing support to loss affected layers across reinsurance programs in 2017.
+The absence of a major catastrophe loss in 2016 (which typically stabilise reinsurance rates or drive rates higher) during the past several years, together with the continued influx of new capacity from capital markets, will contribute to continued pricing competition within the global property catastrophe reinsurance market.
+However, reinsurance rate decreases have not been uniform across the market, and rate pressures observed at January 2017 have shown to be less severe than the previous year with regional reinsurance programs facing price increases.
+In the Manager's opinion the softening rate of risk adjusted pricing decline is directly attributable to the prevailing influence and acceptance of analytical pricing considerations fostering disciplined underwriting in the market over this period.

-Typically, those segments which are easiest for providers of securitised instruments or commoditised capacity to penetrate, such as Cat Bonds, Retrocession or Industry Loss Warranties, have seen the largest reductions in risk adjusted pricing.
+Typically, those segments which are easiest for providers of securitised instruments or commoditised capacity to penetrate, such as Cat Bonds, Retrocession or ILWs, have seen the largest reductions in risk adjusted pricing.
 However, the Company focuses on accessing risks from small to medium-sized insurance companies with regional or sub-regional exposures.
 These insurers are generally less willing or able to purchase their reinsurance protections via the securitized or commoditised market, which has high frictional costs for the insurer and requires a minimum transaction size to be viable.
-These traditional reinsurance markets have seen rates reduce by approximately 5 per cent. to 10 per cent., although there have been some areas of the market, such as reinsurance programs exposed to attritional catastrophe losses in 2013 and 2014, have experienced small pricing increases and improvements in terms and conditions.
+These traditional reinsurance markets have seen rates reduce by approximately 5 per cent. to 10 per cent., although there have been some areas of the market, such as reinsurance programs exposed to attritional catastrophe losses, that have experienced small pricing increases and improvements in terms and conditions.

 These market dynamics have also created opportunities for the Company as a buyer of reinsurance protection.
-In response to rate softening in the ILW markets, the Company may purchase collateralised protection to optimise its portfolio while managing downside risk.
-The Company will continue to monitor these opportunities and to purchase ILW protections for risk management and/or arbitrage purposes.
+In response to rate softening in the retrocessional markets, the Company may purchase collateralised protection to optimise its portfolio while managing downside risk.
+The Company will continue to monitor these opportunities and to purchase protections for risk management and/or arbitrage purposes.